-- i) For any future projects, the BoQ should be reviewed by independent experts before implementation so as to safeguard the interest of the Community. - ii) flush doors are replaced with hardwood doors which last longer so as to minimize maintenance costs.
+- i) For any future projects, independent experts before implementation to safeguard the interest of the Community should review the BoQ. - ii) Flush doors are replaced with hardwood doors, which last longer to minimize maintenance costs.

 2.4.6 Project Final Statement